pmc93/edcrop/README.md

 Evapotranspiration is one of the major components of Earth’s water balance, being the sum of evaporation and plant transpiration from the land and ocean surface.

-Edcrop is a Python script that, using climate input, can be used to simulate field-scale evapotranspiration and drainage from the root zone of an area covered with a crop, a wetland, or a forest.
+Edcrop is a Python package that, using climate input, simulates field-scale evapotranspiration and drainage from the root zone of an area covered with a crop, a wetland, or a forest.

 The conceptual model implemented in edcrop is a modification of the Evacrop model by Olesen and Heidmann (2002),